 Yes, just let us know at the time of booking.

-For all Wilderness Experience guests, we ask that you attend the pre-departure briefing held at the Distinction Lumxore Hotel in Te Anau at 6.30pm.
+We ask that all Hollyford Wilderness Experience guests attend the pre-departure briefing held at the Hollyford Valley Walks office at 6.30pm.
 This is a chance for you to make sure you are fully prepared for the walk and to meet your fellow walkers.
 It also gives you the opportunity to pick up a backpack and/or raincoat, should you require one.
 If you are really unable to attend, please contact our reservations team.